ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/13_Pipa_Tonupeka.md

 "Please give us water.
 Save our lives.
 Water!
 Water!"
 We cried.

-From the direction of the shore,
+From the direction of the sea shore,
 A woman came with a basket on her back.
-When we cried, she passed by us.
+She passed by us when we cried.
 Saw us, she said,
 "Wretched mussels, hateful mussels,
 Why are you crying
 And making too much noise?"
 She stepped on us, kicked us,
 Crushed our shells,
-And went far away into the mountains.
+And went far away into mountains.

 "Pain!
 Suffering!
 Water!
 Water!"
 We cried.
-From the direction of the shore,
+From the direction of the sea shore,
 Another maiden came with a basket on her back.
 We cried,
 "Please give us water.
 Save our lives.